Indoor/outdoor fiber optic cable

 Balanced indoor and outdoor use

-This indoor outdoor fiber optic cable is suited to inter-building links, campus backbones, ducts, conduits and protected outside-plant sections where an LSZH sheath is preferred and route conditions do not justify moving immediately to a metallic armored design.
+This indoor/outdoor fiber optic cable is suited to inter-building links, campus backbones, ducts, conduits and protected outside-plant sections where an LSZH sheath is required and the route does not need metallic armor.

 Structure built for route stability

-The cable uses coloured loose tubes stranded around a central strength element.
-Water-swell tape helps limit longitudinal water migration, while glass yarn improves tensile support during pulling, handling and installation.
+The cable uses colored loose tubes stranded around a central strength element.
+Water-swellable tape helps limit longitudinal water migration, while glass yarn improves tensile support during pulling, handling and installation.

 Fiber type